cztomsik/new-hope/README.md

 event handling (nor hit-testing), no layout, no anything

 things missing but in a scope of this PoC:
-- text rendering & caching (now it's just a line)
+- text rendering & atlasing
 - images (no loading/decoding, just generate some checkboard)
 - round border
 - blur shadow (now it's just an outline)